mtazzari/binary/README.md

 Copyright 2013 Marco Tazzari and Giuseppe Lodato.

-Binary is free software made available under the GPLv3 License.
+Binary is free software made available under the GNU GPLv3 License.
 For details see the LICENSE file.